airsub/eventsub/README.md

 # Architecture
 EventSub has two main parts:
-1. Visual viwer and editor to build an `esjson` file describing all modules, events and properties withing your app
+1. Visual viewer and editor to build an `esjson` file describing all modules, events, properties within your app
 2. Codegen tool to create analytics layer code for developers

 # Supported platforms